nephio-project/docs/content/en/docs/porch/user-guides/install-and-using-porch.md

 kpt live apply configsync
 ```

-Check that the ConfigSync PODs are up and running:
+Check that the configsync PODs are up and running:

 ```bash
 kubectl get pod -n config-management-system